-Because the legal system can be difficult to negotiate, and gaining access to supportive agencies and therapy can also be complicated, Kristi House Case Coordinators work directly with families to facilitate these processes.
+Because the legal system can be difficult to negotiate, and gaining access to supportive agencies and therapy can also be complicated, Kristi House advocates work directly with families to facilitate these processes.
 They determine the needs of children and families, make referrals for needed services, assist families in accessing those services, and assist in the coordination of services with agencies in the Center, and community, to help reduce system trauma.
 Kristi House provides a vital support system to victims encouraging them to pursue all avenues of treatment and all legal means to stop the abuse and ensure long-term recovery.
-Case Coordinators provide an avenue for families to work with law enforcement agencies and/or the State Attorney's office when a criminal investigation process is necessary.
+Family Advocates provide an avenue for families to work with law enforcement agencies and/or the State Attorney's Office when a criminal investigation process is necessary.
 They also educate the families about the investigative and prosecutorial process and connect children and families to appropriate service providers in the community.

 Therapy is a critical component in helping children overcome the trauma of child sexual abuse.
-Kristi House is one of a very few agencies in Miami-Dade County providing specialized mental health services for child sexual abuse regardless of families' ability to pay.
-Because untreated child sexual abuse often manifests itself in health, sexual and social problems throughout life, it is vitally important that Kristi House provides sexually abused children with mental health services.
-Kristi House's approach is grounded in Trauma-Focused Cognitive Behavior Therapy, the only intervention with empirical data proving its effectiveness for child sexual abuse victims.
+While child sexual abuse has been Kristi House’s specialty since founding, its mental health unit has the proven treatment interventions for many types of childhood trauma including: child sex trafficking, problematic sexual behavior, physical abuse, and substance abuse.
+Kristi House is one of a very few agencies in Miami-Dade County providing specialized mental health services for child abuse regardless of families' ability to pay.
+Because untreated child sexual abuse often manifests itself in health, sexual and social problems throughout life, it is vitally important that Kristi House provides abused children with mental health services.
+Dedicated to protocols with proven results, Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) provides the foundation for most interventions at Kristi House.
 Types of therapy provided include play therapy, individual therapy, group therapy, and family therapy.
 During intake or at any point throughout the course of treatment, a therapist may refer a child victim for an evaluation to the in-house Doctor of Psychiatry.

 Project GOLD provides outreach and services to children exploited in sex trafficking to help them escape dangerous lives at the hands of traffickers and predators.
 Project GOLD brought the legal and provider community together around the issue of child sex trafficking in 2007, and has been a leader nationally on the issue.
 The Project GOLD Drop In Center uses a strengths-based, survivor-advised approach to provide health, social and legal services linkages, mental health support and educational enrichment to sexually exploited girls, ages 11-18.
 Kristi House's Project BOLD, in partnership with Survivors' Pathway organization and funded by the U.S. Department of Justice, provides services to LGBTQI youth overcoming trafficking.